Updated May 2017

 Not very adaptable or weather protection

-Despite its top-tier fabrics and world-class construction quality, the 18 oz.
-Mountain Laurel Designs Grace Tarp Duo
+At only $170, the Mountain Laurel Designs Grace Tarp Duo

-only costs $170.
-This is the best value ultralight tent or shelter we've tested because it's more comfortable and more protective than many other similar tarps and because it performs very well in the vast majority of three-season conditions.
+combines high-quality fabric with a superior floor plan.
+In 2016, the tent's fabric was upgraded to a new Pro SilNylon material designed to make the tarp more waterproof while improving its strength.
+This comes with a 4-ounce weight loss, which we can't complain about.
+This is the best value ultralight tent or shelter we've tested because it's more comfortable and more protective than other similar tarps and it performs well in the majority of three-season conditions.
 Whether you're making the transition from a heavy dedicated pole backpacking tent or are simply value conscious, this tarp offers fantastic performance for three-season backpacking.
-It largest drawback is its limited adaptability.
+Its largest drawback is its limited adaptability.
 We find that flat tarps (like the Hyperlite Mountain Gear Square Flat Tarp) perform much better in very exposed conditions and for climbing.
 The Grace Tarp receives our Best Buy Award because it offers the most value of all the products we tested.

 Top Pick for Expert Users